-Most of the subjects we offer at Backwell School will lead to GCSE qualifications, but Child Development, Sports Studies, Performing Arts and music technology will lead to different qualifications.
-In all of these subjects, the way pupils are assessed is slightly different to GCSEs but the qualification they receive is at the equivalent level and will be regarded by sixth forms, colleges and employers as such.
+Most of the subjects we offer at Backwell School will lead to GCSE qualifications.
+Sports Studies, Performing Arts and Music Practice will lead to different qualifications.
+In these three subjects, the way pupils are assessed is slightly different to GCSEs but the qualification they receive is at the equivalent level and will be regarded by sixth forms, colleges and employers as such.